mattpoggi/depthstillation/README.md

 ## Usage

-Install the project requirements in a new python 3 environment.
+Install the project requirements in a new python 3 environment:

 ```
 virtualenv -p python3 learning_flow_env